BartMassey/ttt-bench/README.md

 * Haskell[bobw]: A "best of both worlds" version of the Haskell code using `Data.Array.IO` but with cleaned-up functional style.
-Compiled with GHC 8.6.5 with `-O2`.
+Compiled with GHC with `-O2`.

-* PHP[5]: Contributed by Matthew Slocum.
-Run with PHP 5.6.40.

-* PHP[7.4]: Contributed by Matthew Slocum.
-Run with PHP 7.4.3.
+* PHP: Contributed by Matthew Slocum.

-* Python[pypy]: Run using the PyPy JIT compiler version 7.3.0 with GCC 9.2.1.
+* Python[pypy]: Run using the PyPy JIT compiler with GCC.

-* Python[nuitka3]: Compiled with the Nuitka3 compiler version
+* Python[nuitka3]: Compiled with the Nuitka3 compiler.
-  0.6.7.
   See the build script for flags.

-* Python[python3]: Run using stock Python3 version 3.7.6.
+* Python[python3]: Run using stock Python3.

-* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 22.2.4.
+* Erlang[beam]: Compiled to BEAM bytecode using `erlc`.

   Erlang has about 1s of startup overhead, including a noticeable amount of time to stop after printing the